alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 #### PROPERTIES

-Configuring this tab is usually more complicated than the previous tabs, but due to this processor being of *GenerateFlowFile* type, the only value we need to change is ***Custom Text***.

-This field decides what the processor will write inside the flowfile it generates.
+We only need to change ***Custom Text***, which decides what the processor will write inside the flowfile it generates.

 <img align="right" width="400" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/ui_proc_properties.png">

 If you’re using version *1.10* or later of NiFi, then you probably configured a **parameter** named `favorite` during the [Parameters and variables](#parameters-and-variables) section of this document.
-With previous versions, you probably configured an equivalent **variable** of the same name.
+With previous versions, it should be an equivalent **variable**.

 Either way, the text to input here is very similar.
 For parameters:
 ```